The Components of a Web Development Team

 Regular Communication

 Open, ongoing conversations minimise work devolving into disconnected silos and keep all contributors marching towards shared objectives.
-Tactics like daily standups, active issue tracking, and collective code reviews maintain transparency.
+Tactics such as daily stand-ups, active issue tracking, and collective code reviews help maintain transparency.
 Such routines foster proactive problem-solving vs. reactive crisis management.
 They also help balance workloads and strengthen team camaraderie.

 Iterative Delivery